 “Bantu” is the academic category name for people of West Africa that initially lived between the regions of Cameroon and Nigeria.
 The name is a ‘broad brush’ grouping.
-Some theories propose that some of the group traversed in groups through the Congo and probably the Niger Basin.
+Some theories propose that some migrants of this grouping traversed in groups and waves into the Congo and other basins.
 Their migration took them far to encounter some inhabitants on their routes.
-They were reported to have journeyed to part of the East and South Africa.
+They were reported to have journeyed to parts of East Africa and South Africa.
 Their spread was slow, occurred in various waves and took them far away from their source.
 There is no consensus yet about why the migration happened.
 Being far away from their original birthplace and not immediately fitting into the culture of the new people they encountered, they were referred to as ‘The Bantus’ translating the people.
 This later became an ‘adopted identity.’

 The Bantu Expansion

 The Bantu expansion has been challenging to pin down to a specific line of thought or theory.
 There are two theories of Bantu expansion.
 One line of thinking claimed that a large group of the Bantus came out of a region from Cameroon and Nigeria heading eastward and after that split into two groups; one group led eastward and the other southward.
 This claim depicts the significant influence of the Bantus in the East and Central Africa.
 The second line of thought is that the expansion is caused by a single origin of the migration taking its root from Central Africa.